 Single moms are hard workers, caretakers…and tired.
 Show them extra love for all they do with these ideas:

-- Pair up an offer to babysit with a gift card for some much-needed pampering.
+- Give her a break.
+Pair up an offer to babysit with agift card for some much-needed pampering.
 Maybe it’s for a spa mani/pedi or massage, or a movie and snacks, or her favorite shop and a nearby coffee stop.

-- Pick a date and spend time helping her around the house.
-Take on any to-do’s like painting or touching up nail holes, hanging shelves or putting together furniture, small repairs, weeding or planting in the garden.
+- Give her a hand.
+Pick a date and spend time helping her around the house.
+Take on any to-dos like painting or touching up nail holes, hanging shelves or putting together furniture, small repairs, weeding or planting in the garden.
 Surprise her with a gift card to a home improvement store or garden center, too.

-- Give her some free time in the evenings.
-Set her up with a week or month-long subscription for a ready-made meal-kit service.
+- Give her some free time.
+Set her up with a week- or month-long subscription for a ready-made meal-kit service.
 Deliver the news with a cute kitchen towel, oven mitt or recipe organizer.

-- She likely doesn’t treat herself often (what mom does?), so give her something she doesn’t have to share—like a handbag, indulgent sweets, bath and body sets—or something else she loves.
+- Give her a treat.
+She likely doesn’t treat herself often (what mom does?), so give her something she doesn’t have to share—like a handbag, indulgent sweets, bath and body sets—or something else she loves.

 No one outgrows Grandma’s love.
 Whether the gift is from the littles in her life or a grateful grown-up, express your love and thanks with these ideas:

-- Compile her favorite recipes, either new or beloved for generations.
-Especially if they’re just clipped or jotted down or stuck on index cards inside her kitchen cabinets, give her a nice way to store them.
+- Compile her best-loved recipes.
+Either new or beloved for generations—and especially if they’re just clipped or jotted down or stuck on index cards inside her kitchen cabinets—give her a nice way to store them.
 You can take pictures of hers, copy them onto cards, enter them in a file or—only with permission—gently and carefully transfer them to a book or box.

-- What grandma doesn’t want photos of the world’s most beautiful kids on full display?
-Give her a new frame or album to show off her new little loves.
+- Frame her favorite faces: She can never have too many pictures of her grandbabies.
+Give her a new frame or album to show off her little loves.

-- Create a family memory book for her so she can share photos beyond her phone.
-Gather pics from her extended family—or just spotlight yours—print them out and load them into an album she can share (and you KNOW she will).
+- Tell her family story.
+Create a family memory book for her so she can share photos beyond her phone.
+Gather pics from her extended family—or just spotlight yours—print them out and load them into an album she can share (you KNOW she will).

-- If your grandma is in assisted living or not able to leave her home much, spend some time decorating her space and making it cozy, comfortable and pretty.
-Besides family photos and keepsakes, you can brighten things up by changing out pillows and throws and add some plants or flowers.
+- Cozy up her space.
+If your grandma is in assisted living or not able to leave home much, spend some time decorating her space and making it comfortable and pretty.
+Besides family photos and keepsakes, you can brighten things up by changing out pillows and throws and adding some no-maintenance plants or flowers.

 We’ve learned a lot from talking to moms about what they want for Mother’s Day.
 Here are some more of our favorite ideas:

-- Learn our four secrets to help you find a personal, meaningful gift for your mother, grandmother, stepmother, bonus mom, like-a-mom or “other mother.”
+- Learn our four secrets to help you find a personal, meaningful gift.

 - Give Mom an experience instead of something to unwrap: We’ve got lots of ideas for Mother’s Day experiences, including three mother-approved ideas, advice from four thoughtful dads and a whole list of activities that aren’t brunch.

-- Speaking of kiddos: Many mothers say their favorite thing to do is spend the day with their family.
-Moms’ one wish: For everyone to get along.
+- Speaking of kiddos, many mothers say their favorite thing to do is spend the day with their family.
+Their one common wish: For everyone to get along.